Diagrammatic category theory: Kan extensions

 Assume that for a functor $K \colon \cC \to \cD$, there exists a right Kan extension $\braket{T,\varepsilon}$ of $K$ along $K$.
 Let us define $\mu \colon T \b T \nto T$ and $\eta \colon \id_\cD \nto T$ to satisfy

-where the black circles represent $\varepsilon$, and the green circles on the left- and right-hand sides of the comma represent $\mu$ and $\eta$, respectively.
+where the blue circles represent $\varepsilon$, and the hollow circles on the left- and right-hand sides of the comma represent $\mu$ and $\eta$, respectively.
 Note that for simplicity, we omit the label of the wire representing the functor $T \colon \cD \to \cD$ in diagrams.
 By the universal property of $\braket{T,\varepsilon}$ (see Eq.~\eqref{eq:Kan_right_universal}), $\mu$ and $\eta$ are uniquely determined. $\braket{T,\mu,\eta}$ is called a \termdef{codensity monad} of $K$.

 \begin{proposition}{}{} Any codensity monad is a monad \footnote{$\braket{T,\mu,\eta}$ is called a \termdef{monad} if it satisfies the associativity law, i.e., $\mu(\id_T \b \mu) = \mu(\mu \b \id_T)$, and the unit law, i.e., $\mu(\id_T \b \eta) = \id_T = \mu(\eta \b \id_T)$.}. \end{proposition} \begin{proof} Let $\braket{T,\mu,\eta}$ be a codensity monad of $K$.
 From